 Each Director will assess the Board's performance as a whole and provide the feedback to the Nominating Committee.
 A similar evaluation process is also conducted by each of the Board Committees and the Board Committee members will evaluate the relevant Board Committee and provide feedback to the Nominating Committee.
-In reviewing the Board's effectiveness as a whole and the Board Committees, the Nominating Committee will take into account the feedback from the Board and Board Committee members as well as the Director's individual skills and experience.
+In reviewing the Board's effectiveness as a whole and the Board Committees, the Nominating Committee will take into account the feedback from Board and Board Committee members as well as the Director's individual skills and experience.
 A summary report will be compiled by the Chairman of the Nominating Committee before submission to the Executive Chairman of the Board for analysis and discussion with a view to implementing certain recommendations to further enhance the effectiveness of the Board.
 A copy of the summary report is circulated to each Director for information and feedback.
-The contribution of each individual Director to the effectiveness of the Board and Board Committee.
-In assessing an individual Director's and Board Committee's performance, factors that are to be taken into consideration include attendance at Board meetings and related activities, adequacy of preparing for board meetings, contributions in specialised areas, generation of constructive ideas, and maintenance of independence.
+The contribution of each individual Director to the effectiveness of the Board and Board Committee is assessed individually and reviewed by the Chairman of the Nominating Committee.
+In assessing an individual Director's and Board Committee's performance, factors that are to be taken into consideration include attendance at Board meetings and related activities, adequacy of preparing for board meetings, contributions in specialist areas, generation of constructive ideas, and maintenance of independence.

-The Nominating Committee, having reviewed the overall performance of the Board and the Board Committees in terms of its roles and responsibilities and the conduct of its affairs as a whole, and the individual Director's performance, is of the view that the performance of the Board and each individual Director has been satisfactory in FY2016.
-No external facilitator was used in the evaluation process in FY2016.
+The Nominating Committee, having reviewed the overall performance of the Board and the Board Committees in terms of its roles and responsibilities and the conduct of its affairs as a whole, and the individual Director's performance, is of the view that the performance of the Board and each individual Director has been satisfactory in FY2017.
+No external facilitator was used in the evaluation process in FY2017.